-The existing GP/CLUP allows for the development of 3,880 new residential units.
+The GP/CLUP would allow for the development of 3,880 new residential units.
 This is a direct form of growth inducement.
 The number of units would accommodate about 7,421 new residents in the City, which would bring the City's population to 38,100.
-Such growth represents an approximate 24% increase over the next 21-year timeframe of the GP/CLUP.
-As discussed in Section 3.8 of the Final EIR, population growth would not itself create physical effects to the environment; it could result in secondary impacts.
+Such growth represents an approximate 24% increase over the next 24-year timeframe of the GP/CLUP.
+As discussed in Section 3.8, population growth would not itself create physical effects to the environment, it could result in secondary impacts.
 The result of the increased population would be the need for additional housing and jobs which would lead to the physical impact of residential and commercial development in the City and surrounding communities and cities.
 Population growth would also place an increased demand on public services, utilities, and infrastructure in the City and surrounding areas.
-The environmental effects related to the project are discussed in each section of Chapter 3 and 4 in the Final EIR and this Supplemental EIR.
+The environmental effects related to the project are discussed in each section of Chapter 3 and 4.
 Significant and unavoidable impacts of the project are identified above in Section 6.2.